25 March - Message from Solihull’s Director of Public Health, Ruth Tennant

 In the last seven days (latest data provided on 22 March 2022) the number of people who have tested positive in Solihull is 1,595 which shows there has been an increase of 379 cases (+31.2%) from the last week.
 Testing rates are falling so there will be many more people with COVID that aren’t being officially recorded locally: the most recent national survey showing around 1 in 20 people in the UK had COVID.

 As you will know COVID testing will end for the general public in England from the 1 April.
 We will be maintaining some local testing kits while stocks last and will share more information about this next week although our local testing centres will be closing.

 Testing will continue to be a useful tool to check if you have COVID and I’d advise that if you feel unwell, have any of the main COVID symptoms or have been in contact with someone who has tested positive for COVID to take a test.
-You can find where to buy tests here or use any kits you may still have at home.
+You can find where to buy tests at GOV.UK or use any kits you may still have at home.

 This is important if you’re meeting people who might be more vulnerable to COVID and we would particularly encourage anyone visiting a friend or relative in a care home to continue to test.